nlepage/go-wasm-http-talk/slides.md

 - Then the `Serve` function can register the callback with the ServiceWorker, by calling a setter function previously declared in the ServiceWorker's global scope.
 - And this it, the ServiceWorker is now able to forward the FetchEvent's requests to the WebAssembly binary.

+## Implement callback function

+Notes:
+- Next, we have to implement the callback function.
+- We said that this callback function must return a `Promise` for a Javascript `Response` object.
+- That means that this callback function is asynchronous.
+- So we need to do two things: create and return a new `Promise`, and start a new goroutine that will be responsible for resolving this promise.
+- In fact, we can create the new goroutine inside of the callback we give to the `Promise` constructor.
+- Creating a new goroutine actually makes sense, because this is how a Go HTTP server usually works, it ceates a new goroutine for each request.
+- And this is it for the callback function, the rest of the work will be carried out by the new goroutine we started.

 ## Javascript Request to Go Request

+Notes:
+- Now the first thing we need to do in this new goroutine, is create an instance of a Go `http.Request`, from the Javascript `Request` object.
+- We could use the `NewRequest()` function from the `http` package, but if you read carefully the documentation, it says that this function is suitable only for outgoing requests, or client requests if you prefer.
+- However the `httptest` package has the same `NewRequest()` function, which creates requests suitable for passing to an HTTP handler.
+- So this is exactly what we want!
+- The `NewRequest()` function takes 3 parameters.
+- The first two parameters are the request method and URL, which we can simply read from the Javascript `Request` object's properties.
+- The third parameter is going to be a little bit trickier, it is an `io.Reader` for the request body.
+- How are we going to copy the raw binary data of the request body from Javascript to Go?
+- Luckily for us, the `syscall/js` package has `CopyBytesToGo()` function for that.
+- It takes a byte slice as destination, and a reference to a Javascript `Uint8Array` as source.
+- FIXME

 Notes:
 - FIXME